datadavev/sotools/docsource/source/ns_normalize.rst

 Consistent representation of namespaces simplifies programmatic processing of markup.
 For example, even though conceptually it is clear the terms ``http://schema.org/Dataset`` and ``https://schema.org/Dataset`` (note the protocol difference) are referring to https://schema.org/Dataset, these are programmatically treated as different entities.
-The schema.org guidelines are somewhat ambivalent on the topic, with perhaps emphasis on "https".
+The schema.org guidelines [#sofaq]_ are somewhat ambivalent on the topic, with some emphasis on "https" adoption.

 The trailing slash (/) is also important.
-Without it, common RDF processing libraries such as rdflib will construct a term like "https://schema.orgDataset".
+Without it, common RDF processing libraries such as rdflib [#rdflib]_ will construct a term like "https://schema.orgDataset".
 For example given the three ``SO:Dataset`` entries:

 .. literalinclude:: examples/data/ds_bad_namespace.json